Pierre-Octave Ferroud: Life

 Ferroud was born in Chasselay, Rhône, near Lyon.
-He went to Lyon, to Strasbourg (for military service from 1920-2) where he studied with Guy Ropartz, and again to Lyon where he was for a time an associate and "disciple" of Florent Schmitt, and a pupil of Georges Martin Witkowski.
+He went to Lyon, to Strasbourg (for military service from 1920 to 1922) where he studied with Guy Ropartz, and again to Lyon where he was for a time an associate and "disciple" of Florent Schmitt, and a pupil of Georges Martin Witkowski.
 He then travelled to Paris in 1923, settling as a composer and music critic.
 In 1932, together with Henry Barraud, Jean Rivier and Emmanuel Bondeville, he founded Triton, a contemporary music society.

 In a letter to Boris Asafiev, Sergei Prokofiev described his encounter with Ferroud, praised the Symphony in A and suggested that Asafiev might have a look at it.
 Ferroud's opera, he reported, impressed him much less.

 He wrote a biographical work about his mentor Florent Schmitt (whom he was, nevertheless, to pre-decease - Schmitt died 31 years after Autour de Florent Schmitt was published, in 1958.)

 Ferroud was a regular contributor of musical reviews and essays to the journal Paris-Soir.

 He died in 1936, when he was decapitated in a road accident in Debrecen, in Hungary.
 On hearing of Ferroud's death, Francis Poulenc wrote to Georges Auric of his distress.